Do you want to start living a little greener, but don’t know how?

 Bigger Ways to Go Green

-The list above are all options that can be easily done.
+The list above contains great options that can be easily done.
 They are all attainable goals.
-Now I will list some more difficult tasks that you may want to try.
+This list below has some more difficult tasks that you may want to try.
 Some of these may not be possible because of where you live, your handyman skills are limited, or you don’t have the money.
 Even if you are unable to do them now, don’t be afraid to give them a chance for when you are.

 - Don’t drive

-- This works best if you either live in a city with great mass transportation like New York or it is small enough that you are able to bike/walk to your destination.
+- This works best if you either live in a city with great mass transportation like New York or it is small enough that you can bike/walk to your destination.

 - Invest in renewable energy for your home.

-- This one has the potential to be too expensive for most people, but if you are able to jump on the train then I say do it.
+- This one has the potential to be too expensive for most people, but if you can jump on the train then I say do it.
 Plus you will be able to save a lot of money in the long run.

 - Artificial Grass

-Why changing one aspect can make a large impact?
+How does changing one aspect make a difference?

 What if 100 people have the same pattern, then we would have a total of 20,800 straws per year.
 The number grows exponentially fast when we think about there being a billion people on the planet.
 Now while 208 is not that much compared to 20,800, you are still making a difference.